ploigos/ploigos-step-runner/README.md

 ### Run Tests

-> :note: Some tests require `mvn` command in your PATH.
+> :notebook: Some tests require `mvn` command in your PATH.
 Install with brew/yum/dnf prior to running tests.

 ```bash
 tox -e test